 - 1. Find the 'programming cable' that you got as part of the starter kit, that has a red 8-pin MicroMaTch connector on one end and a red 4-pin MicroMaTch connector on the other end. - 2.
 Take the 2 screws out of the TeleDongle case to get access to the circuit board. - 3.
-Plug the 8-pin end of the programming cable to the matching connector on the TeleDongle, and the 4-pin end to the matching connector on the TeleMetrum. - 4.
-Attach a battery to the TeleMetrum board. - 5.
-Plug the TeleDongle into your computer's USB port, and power up the TeleMetrum. - 6.
+Plug the 8-pin end of the programming cable to the matching connector on the TeleDongle, and the 4-pin end to the matching connector on the TeleMetrum.
+Note that each MicroMaTch connector has an alignment pin that goes through a hole in the PC board when you have the cable oriented correctly. - 4.
+Attach a battery to the TeleMetrum board.

+- 5. Plug the TeleDongle into your computer's USB port, and power up the TeleMetrum. - 6.
 Run AltosUI, and select 'Flash Image' from the File menu. - 7.
 Pick the TeleDongle device from the list, identifying it as the programming device. - 8.
-Select the image you want put on the TeleMetrum, which should have a name in the form telemetrumv1.0-0.7.1.ihx.
+Select the image you want put on the TeleMetrum, which should have a name in the form telemetrum-v1.0-0.7.1.ihx.
 It should be visible in the default directory, if not you may have to poke around your system to find it. - 9.
 Make sure the configuration parameters are reasonable looking.
 If the serial number and/or RF configuration values aren't right, you'll need to change them. - 10.Hit the 'OK' button and the software should proceed to flash the TeleMetrum with new firmware, showing a progress bar. - 11.Confirm that the TeleMetrum board seems to have updated ok, which you can do by plugging in to it over USB and using a terminal program to connect to the board and issue the 'v' command to check the version, etc. - 12.If something goes wrong, give it another try.